khenrix/PepperSpeech/README.md

 <br>
 # Quick start
 ### Installation
-Take a look at the [dependencies section in the wiki](https://gitlab.ida.liu.se/TDDE19athome/pepperspeech/wikis/dependencies) if something is not working properly.
+Run the following bash script.
+Take a look at the [dependencies](https://gitlab.ida.liu.se/TDDE19athome/pepperspeech/wikis/dependencies) section in the wiki if something is not working properly.
 ```
 ./install_dep.sh
 ```